Scottish education in the eighteenth century: Democratic myth

-One of the effects of the extensive network of parish schools was the growth of the "democratic myth", which in the nineteenth century created the widespread belief that many a "lad of pairts" had been able to rise up through the system to take high office and that literacy was much more widespread in Scotland than in neighbouring states, particularly England.
+One of the effects of the extensive network of parish schools was the growth of the "democratic myth", which in the 19th century created the widespread belief that many a "lad of pairts" had been able to rise up through the system to take high office, and that literacy was much more widespread in Scotland than in neighbouring states, particularly England.
 Historians now accept that very few boys were able to pursue this route to social advancement and that literacy was not noticeably higher than in comparable nations, as the education in the parish schools was basic and short and attendance was not compulsory.

 Girls

-By the eighteenth century many poorer girls were being taught in dame schools, informally set up by a widow or spinster to teach reading, sewing and cooking.
-From the mid-seventeenth century there were boarding schools for girls, particularly in Edinburgh or London.
+By the 18th century many poorer girls were being taught in dame schools, informally set up by a widow or spinster to teach reading, sewing and cooking.
+From the mid-17th century there were boarding schools for girls, particularly in Edinburgh and London.
 These were often family-sized institutions headed by women.
-Initially these were aimed at the girls of noble households, but by the eighteenth century there were complaints that the daughters of traders and craftsmen were following their social superiors into these institutions.
-Among members of the aristocracy by the early eighteenth century a girl's education was expected to include basic literacy and numeracy, needlework, cookery and household management, while polite accomplishments and piety were also emphasised.
-Female illiteracy rates based on signatures among female servants were around 90 per cent from the late seventeenth to the early eighteenth centuries, and perhaps 85 per cent for women of all ranks by 1750, compared with 35 per cent for men.
+Initially these were aimed at the girls of noble households, but by the 18th century there were complaints that the daughters of traders and craftsmen were following their social superiors into these institutions.
+Among members of the aristocracy, by the early 18th century a girl's education was expected to include basic literacy and numeracy, needlework, cookery and household management, while polite accomplishments and piety were also emphasised.
+Female illiteracy rates based on signatures among female servants were around 90 per cent from the late 17th to the early 18th centuries, and perhaps 85 per cent for women of all ranks by 1750, compared with 35 per cent for men.
 Overall literacy rates were slightly higher than in England as a whole, but female rates were much lower than for their English counterparts.
-There were some notable aristocratic female writers, including included Lady Elizabeth Wardlaw (1627–1727) and Lady Grizel Baillie (1645–1746).
-There are 50 autobiographies extant from the late seventeenth to the early eighteenth century, of which 16 were written by women, all of which are largely religious in content.
+There were some notable aristocratic female writers, such as Elizabeth, Lady Wardlaw (1677–1727) and Lady Grizel Baillie (1665–1746).
+There are 50 autobiographies extant from the late 17th to the early 18th centuries, of which 16 were written by women, and all of which are largely religious in content.

 Highlands

 In the Scottish Highlands, popular education was challenged by problems of distance and physical isolation, as well as teachers' and ministers' limited knowledge of Scottish Gaelic, the primary local language.
 Here the Kirk's parish schools were supplemented by those established from 1709 by the Society in Scotland for Propagating Christian Knowledge.
 Its aim in the Highlands was to teach English language and end the attachment to Roman Catholicism associated with rebellious Jacobitism.
 Though the SSPCK schools eventually taught in Gaelic, the overall effect contributed to the erosion of Highland culture.
-Literacy rates were lower in the Highlands than in comparable Lowland rural society, and despite these efforts illiteracy remained prevalent into the nineteenth century.
+Literacy rates were lower in the Highlands than in comparable Lowland rural society, and despite these efforts illiteracy remained prevalent into the 19th century.